In the wake of the pandemic, remote work is here to stay.

 Key features

-3. Unlimited template creation, allows for a granular, flexible, and customizable library of sales documents, contracts, and more.
+• Unlimited template creation allows for a granular, flexible, and customizable library of sales documents, contracts, and more.

-We’ll be the first to say that our opinion is a little biased, but we feel that PandaDoc is the best Dropbox Sign (formerly HelloSign) alternative that you’ll find on this list.
+We’ll be the first to say that our opinion is a little biased, but we feel that PandaDoc is the best HelloSign/Dropbox Sign alternative that you’ll find on this list.

 PandaDoc is a full-scope document creation platform designed to assist you at every stage of your sales document or CLM process.

-We offer plans and pricing that scale with your business, so anyone from freelancers to multi-national corporations can access the tools necessary for success.
+We offer plans and pricing that scales with your business, so anyone from freelancers to multinational corporations can access the tools necessary for success.

 Why switch to PandaDoc?

-If you’re looking to do more with your e-signing solution, PandaDoc offers an experience that goes far beyond most other Dropbox Sign (formerly HelloSign) alternatives you’ll see on this list.
+If you’re looking to do more with your e-signing solution, PandaDoc offers an experience that goes far beyond most other Dropbox Sign alternatives you’ll see on this list.

-The reason is simple: Unlike Dropbox Sign (formerly HelloSign), PandaDoc offers “from-scratch” document creation as part of its platform.
+The reason is simple: Unlike Dropbox Sign, PandaDoc offers “from-scratch” document creation as part of its platform.

 Using the PandaDoc document editor, you can start from a blank page and generate custom sales collateral, contracts, forms, and much more.

-With PandaDoc, you get unlimited templates.
-Design to your heart’s content, and distribute pre-approved sales docs and contracts to your team so that all of your documents maintain a consistent look and feel.
+With PandaDoc, you can style your documents to your heart’s content and distribute using pre-approved sales docs and contracts to your team so that all of your sales collateral and marketing content maintains a consistent look and feel.

 With PandaDoc, it’s just that easy.